AdguardTeam/AdguardKnowledgeBase/02.general/16.adguard-translations/docs.en.md

 8. **Please do not write directly to the project managers listed in the Project info.**

-If you have any questions to AdGuard translations, you can always ask moderators/proofreaders and admins using the comments system.
+If you have any questions about translations, you can always ask proofreaders or admins using the comments system.

-Also, you can send us an e-mail to [translate@adguard.com](mailto:translate@adguard.com) or ask a question in the [Telegram chat](https://t.me/joinchat/GmYDBwu3K0BvPDll2TZxeA).
+Also, you can send us an e-mail to [translate@adguard.com](mailto:translate@adguard.com) or ask a question in the [Telegram chat](https://t.me/joinchat/CBcY6Au3K0AtD35a2r1y8w).
 The Admins will answer you as soon as possible.

 Find more information on Crowdin translation system in this [Knowledge base](https://support.crowdin.com/?utm_source=email&utm_campaign=md_en_2019-07-29_27&utm_medium=other&utm_content=body).

-<a name="moderators"></a>
+<a name="proofreaders"></a>
 ### Proofreaders

 We have Proofreaders (previously Moderators) for each language.